 CALPADS: Release of Updated Accountability Data

 2013 AYP and API have been updated.
-Available on CDE’s
+Available on CDE’s DataQuest.

 LCAP State Resources

 The Review of LCAPs by CDE slides provide a visual layout of the LCAP accountability process.

 California Education Code Section 52065 requires that the Superintendent post links to all local control and accountability plans approved by the governing boards of school districts and county boards of education on the Internet Web site of the Department.
 The CDE is working with county offices of education and school districts to obtain links to their 2014-15 LCAPs, the available documents can be searched through this database provided by the CDE.